-- a set of families and tools for creating an analytical model in Revit, as close as possible to the analytical scheme of LIRA-SAPR;
+- a set of families and tools to generate in Revit an analytical model that is similar to the LIRA-FEM design model;

-- transfer of analytical model from Revit to LIRA-SAPR for performing strength analysis;
+- option to transfer the analytical model fr om Revit to LIRA-FEM to carry out the strength analysis;

-- transfer of selected reinforcement from LIRA-SAPR to Revit for design of reinforced concrete bearing slabs, walls, columns and beams;
+- option to transfer the selected reinforcement from LIRA-FEM to Revit for the design of reinforced concrete load-bearing slabs, walls, columns and beams;

-- a set of tools for graphical visualization and reinforcement control, which is well known for LIRA-SAPR users, but functions in Revit environment.
+- a set of tools for graphical visualization and evaluation of reinforcement (the tools in Revit environment are familiar to LIRA-FEM users).

-Creation and transfer of analytical model from Revit to LIRA-SAPR
+Generation of the analytical model and transferring it from Revit to LIRA-SAPR

-The following data is transferred from the Revit analytical model to LIRA-SAPR:
+The following data is transferred from the Revit analytical model to LIRA-FEM program:

-- coordinates and topology of analytical model elements;
+- coordinates and topology of the elements in the analytical model;

 - boundary conditions;

-Concentrated, uniformly and non-uniformly distributed loads on bars and plates are transferred from Revit.
-Loads may be oriented in the project coordinate system, in your own working plane, and in the local coordinate system of the element to which the load is applied.
+Concentrated, uniform and non-uniform linear loads and loads distributed across area generated in Revit are transferred to LIRA-SAPR.
+Loads may be oriented in the project coordinate system, in the own working plane and in the local coordinate system of the base element that the load is applied to.

 - boundary conditions.

-Fig.2.
-Triangulation settings for selected elements.
+Figure 2.
+Triangulation settings for the selected elements.
 Meshes with different FE step

 The template containing the necessary settings for a quick start of work when performing the working documentation of the sections of steel structures and RC structures is available for engineers with initial level of Revit competency.

-Fig.3.
-Supplied families are adapted to work in a template from Autodesk Community Russia.
+Figure 3.
+Supplied families are adapted to work in a template from Autodesk Community.

-Reinforcement selected in LIRA-SAPR is transferred to Revit.
-Revit facilities are supplemented with tools for displaying reinforcement received from LIRA-SAPR.
-Theoretical reinforcement from LIRA-SAPR is displayed on the bar elements as diagrams and on the plate elements as contour plots and punching shear contours.
-This type of theoretical reinforcement will be useful for designers as a convenient substrate for placing reinforcement elements.
+Theoretical reinforcement selected in LIRA-FEM is transferred to Revit.
+The Revit environment contains tools to display reinforcement obtained from LIRA-FEM program.
+LIRA-FEM theoretical reinforcement is displayed on bars as diagrams and on plate elements as contour plots and punching shear contours.
+This type of theoretical reinforcement will be helpful for engineers as an underlay to arrange the elements of reinforcement.